-There have been many shows and movies – especially in recent months – that set their story lines in a time following some kind of catastrophic disaster or disease epidemic, where people are now left to fend for themselves in a world that has been turned upside down, quite suddenly.
+There have been many “post apocalyptic” shows and survival movies – especially in recent months – that set their story lines in a time following some kind of catastrophic disaster or disease epidemic, where people are now left to fend for themselves in a world that has been turned upside down, quite suddenly.
 These stories center around survival, with survivors living as scavengers as they flee through cities, neighborhoods, and small towns, and conflicts with others (usually the “bad guys”) that are taking advantage of the chaos to rob, rape, and murder.

 A Land Of Guns … Without A Gun

 Today America is a land where many own guns and many of these gun owners stockpile weapons.
 Most consider themselves good-hearted Americans but in a time of mass chaos following war, natural disaster, etc., many would likely become protective of their stockpiles of supplies and weapons and may not be so good-hearted anymore.
 They’ll be scared, paranoid, possibly traumatized (and now fearfully fast to the trigger) from being attacked or robbed in the days following the first day of the disaster (or disasters) that struck their area.If you and your family are not trained gun owners right now what will you do to protect yourself against armed bandits / predators / roving street gangs when or if this time of chaos takes place?
 Let’s discuss that.